 Federal student loan forgiveness programs are designed to help individuals alleviate the burden of their student loans.
 These programs offer options for borrowers to have a portion or the entirety of their federal student loans forgiven, provided they meet specific criteria.

 One such program is the Public Service Loan Forgiveness (PSLF) program, which forgives the remaining balance on Direct Loans after making 120 qualifying monthly payments while working full-time for a qualifying employer.
-Another option is the Teacher Loan Forygiveness program, which provides up to $17,500 in loan forgiveness for full-time teachers for five complete and consecutive years at certain schools.
+Another option is the Teacher Loan Forgiveness program, which provides up to $17,500 in loan forgiveness for full-time teachers for five complete and consecutive years at certain schools.

 The various federal student loan forgiveness programs aim to provide relief to borrowers based on their profession and service rather than financial need.
 Understanding these programs and loan terms can help borrowers make informed decisions about managing their educational debt.